bugomaster/Pokemon-Fire-Red/README.md

 # Pokemon-Fire-Red

+This is ONLINE bitch
 I remember me playing this in my gba emulator when I was 12